 c.
-What regulatory changes has the board made to bring it into conformance with BPC § 35?
+What regulatory changes has the board made to bring it into conformance with BPC § d.
+How many licensees has the board waived fees or requirements for pursuant to BPC § 114.3, and what has the impact been onboard revenues?